 Soy: Soy helps lower cholesterol if you eat roughly 25 grams of soy protein daily.
 The government allows a heart disease claim on foods that contain at least a quarter of a day's total (6-1/4 grams) per serving.
 Keep in mind: It is too early to say whether soy protein or isoflavones protects bones, lowers the risk of breast or prostate cancer or curbs the symptoms of menopause.

 Frozen French toast is somewhat fattier and sweeter than waffles or pancakes and sticks have more fat and sugar than slices.
 Whole grains and fiber are scarce and calcium levels are mediocre.
-All in all, two slices of French toast are close to two slices of white bread with a teaspoon of margarine and a tablespoon of jam.
+All in all, two slices of French toast are close to two slices of white bread with a teaspoon of butter or margarine and a tablespoon of jam.

 A breakfast pizza, for those who have never had the pleasure, is a small ordinary frozen pizza with scrambled eggs and bacon, sausage or gravy on top.
 It contains a lot of saturated fat and sodium.